d-Rickyy-b/d-rickyy-b.github.io/_posts/2019-11-27-writing-a-parser.md

 # Result

+Now when we parse the file, LARK will generate an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) for us.
+That tree contains the whole file with the parsed tokens as leaves in a certain order.
+Depending on the type of parser your AST will look different.
+Based on that AST we can transform the data into any format we want to.
+I decided to write my own `Transformer` class called `TreeToJson`, which extends the LARK Transformer class, which is used to transform an AST into a custom data format.
+But if you know how the AST data structure looks like, you can use your own implementation to do anything with that data.
+After transforming the data inside the AST we got a useful data format.
+We can use that to e.g. create json out of it.
+But it's not limited to json, we can basically create any data format, since we can define the data structure now.

 ![Screenshot of the parsed json result](/assets/img/2019-11-27-writing-a-parser/parsing-output-json.png)

 And yea, that was the result.
-The python script ran about 4-5 seconds and printed nice, JSON-formatted data which can be used to further work with.
+The python script with the LALR parser ran about 4-5 seconds and printed nice, JSON-formatted data which can be used to further work with it.

 If you want to play around with the parser and stuff, I created a GitHub Gist for this very small project.
 Feel free to check it out:
 [https://gist.github.com/d-Rickyy-b/ce6edfd12788b821839305eaeb5b18ac](https://gist.github.com/d-Rickyy-b/ce6edfd12788b821839305eaeb5b18ac)